stochastic-rs

 ProcessExt<T>

-Every stochastic process in stochastic-rs-stochastic — diffusion, jump, volatility, interest, rough, noise — implements ProcessExt<T>:
+Every stochastic process in stochastic-rs-stochastic — diffusion, jump, volatility, interest, rough, noise — implements ProcessExt<T>.
+The public surface is three methods:

 }